sebastian-sommerfeld-io/tron/README.md

-# jira-cli
+# Tron
-Training project to learn about Go and TDD plus start automating some Jira-tasks through a CLI.
+Training project to learn about Go and TDD.
+The usecase to help keep going is to automate some Jira tasks through a CLI and help speeding up recurring daily tasks.